310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 “Let’s go, you guys!
 We’ll defeat the Great Kaijuu before it destroys our world!”

 “We will prevail, for the sake of the Earth’s future—and for the sake of protecting everyone’s freedom and happy lives!”
 {% endbubble %}

 {% bubble Tetora v2 %}
 … Yeah, yeah.
 But please stop trying to lead the team when *you’re* the one who arrived last, Senpai.
 {% endbubble %}

 {% bubble Chiaki v2 %}
 Oooh!
 Nice one, Nagumo!
 That sounded like something you’d hear in a crossover between Showa Riders and Heisei Riders…![^3] It’s firing me up…!
 {% endbubble %}

 {% bubble Shinobu v2 %}
 There’s not *that* much of a generation gap between us, though…?
 {% endbubble %}

 {% bubble Midori v2 %}
 Exactly.
 We’re only two years apart, but you still act like you’re *sooo* much more mature than us—
 {% endbubble %}

 {% bubble Chiaki worried %}
 W-Why are you guys being so harsh!?
 You keep firing off one remark after the other!
 But it’s fine, I guess!
 It reminded me of our time during Supernova!
 {% endbubble %}

 {% bubble Kanata v2 %}
 well, i think it’s understandable that they’d scold you a little. you showed up very, very late, chiaki… and you too, midori. did something happen?

 although i knew you two would come eventually, no matter what.
 {% endbubble %}

 {% bubble Chiaki awkward %}
 Yeah… I’m really sorry[^4] for always being late.
 {% endbubble %}

 {% bubble Kanata v2 %}
 no, i’d rather you were late than never arriving at all, chiaki.
 {% endbubble %}

 {% bubble Tetora v2 %}
 Mmm~… Did it take you a while to prepare that shabby-looking CGI for that huge kaijuu or something?
 {% endbubble %}

 {% bubble Chiaki v2 %}
 Don’t call it shabby!

 I mean, sure, it may look like paper-mache compared to those popular foreign movies with huge budgets, but Japan’s tokusatsu movies do the best they can too, okay!?

 In fact!
 Tokusatsu has enough incredible technology to make even the fakest things look super realistic!
 They’re Japan’s pride and joy, y’know!
 {% endbubble %}

-{% bubble Midori v2 %}
+{% bubble Midori idle %}
 Huh, that description sounds exactly like you… Ahhh, so *that’s* why you love tokusatsu so much…
 {% endbubble %}

 {% bubble Chiaki worried %}
 H-How did you even reach that conclusion!?
 I’m not made of paper-mache!
 And even if I was, I can assure you that I’ve been doing my absolute best to improve and polish myself, inside and out!
 {% endbubble %}

 {% bubble Midori serious %}
 Well, yeah, that’s why you’re ES’s pride, and such an in-demand entertainer right now.
 {% endbubble %}

 {% bubble Chiaki v2 %}
 Mhm!
 If there’s anything lacking inside me, I’ll just fill it up!
 If I can’t do it on my own, I surely can with everyone beside me!
 Nothing is impossible as long as I'm alive!
 {% endbubble %}

 {% bubble Midori sad %}
 …Why…
 {% endbubble %}

 {% bubble Chiaki v2 %}
 Hm?
 {% endbubble %}

 {% bubble Midori angry %}
-Why are you, a stupidly positive person… holding back and giving up so easily on the unit that should mean so much to you?
+Why are you, a stupidly positive person… holding back and giving up so easily on the unit that should mean so much to you?{% endbubble %}

-{% endbubble %}
 {% bubble Chiaki serious %}
 You’re going to bring that up again, Takamine?
 {% endbubble %}

 {% bubble Kanata v2 %}
 hm? what are you talking about~?
 {% endbubble %}

 {% bubble Chiaki serious %}
 Well, the truth is… Another reason we were late was because Takamine threw a tantrum.
 {% endbubble %}

 {% bubble Midori sad %}
 Now you’re calling it a tantrum… *Fine*, so it kinda was one, but you’re just spreading misinfo and making me look bad…
 {% endbubble %}

 {% bubble Chiaki worried %}
 Mm, I’m sorry.
 I swear I’m not angry at you or anything.
 {% endbubble %}

 {% bubble Midori sad %}
 It’s fine… Honestly, you *should* be angry—It’s my fault we got here so late… I held us back during our very last stage together.